 One of the best solutions of this type, BackInTime is powered by rsync, relatively well known among the experts.
 BackInTIme is fairly powerful yet pretty intuitive to use.
 You can choose what to backup, what to include and exclude either by manual choice or automated rules, how often to sync (as often as 5 minutes is available), and where to save the backed up files.
 Both local and network destinations are possible, the latter ones being supported via SSH, and both can optionally be encrypted as well.

 Also interesting are additional and expert options such as checking for changes and not syncing if there aren’t any changes, doing a backup before initiating a requested restore, and preserving permissions (ACL), extended attributes, and both safe and unsafe links when copying files to a backup.

 When you start the application you’ll be greeted with the settings window where you can set up these options.

-It's a pretty awesome backup tool!
-It is available in official Ubuntu repositories and for other distros.
-There's also a download page here.
-There is both a GNOME and KDE4 variant so you can use the version that fits best in your desktop workspace.
+Being one of the most well known backup tools BackInTime should be available in your distro’s repositories (it is in Ubuntu), but is also downloadable from its download page.
+There is both a GNOME and KDE4 variant so you can use the version that fits best in your desktop environment.